wearpants/twiggy/doc/reference_guide.rst

 .. _wsgi-support:

-If the feature should add fields *and* emit in the same step (like :meth:`~twiggy.logger.Logger.struct`), use the :func:`~twiggy.logger.emit` decorators.
+If the feature should add fields *and* emit in the same step (like :meth:`.struct`), use the :func:`.emit` decorators.
 Here's a prototype feature that dumps information about a `WSGI environ <http://www.python.org/dev/peps/pep-0333/#environ-variables>`_.

 .. testcode::